openstack/keystone/doc/source/installing.rst

 By default, this will show logging on the console from which it was started.
-Once started, you can initialize data in Keystone for use with the rest of OpenStack, as described in :doc:`configuringservices`.
+Once started, you can initialize data in Keystone for use with the rest of OpenStack, as described in :doc:`configuration`.

 An excellent reference implementation of setting up Keystone is DEVSTACK_, most commonly used for development and testing setup of not only Keystone,